What is the Macmillan Survivorship Project?

-The Active Wellbeing Service are working with the John Le Vay, Cancer Information Centre at Ipswich Hospital to help those who are currently undergoing, or have recently completed cancer treatment to become more physically active.
+The Macmillan Survivorship Project is a project between our Active Wellbeing Service and the John Le Vay Cancer Information Centre at Ipswich Hospital, to help those who are currently undergoing, or have recently completed cancer treatment to become more physically active.

 This bespoke 12 month service can only be accessed by referral from the John Le Vay information centre based at Ipswich Hospital.
 With the support of one of our Physical Activity Advisors, clients will be able to discuss their motivations to get active, different options that are available locally to them overcome any barriers, issues or concerns they might have.
 The Advisor will support clients through an initial group consultation, phone calls and on-going reviews to provide support, motivation and advice.